094459/newsletter-oss-projects/README.md

 **strands-a2a-demo**

 [strands-a2a-demo](https://github.com/danilop/strands-a2a-demo) this repo provides a demo that showcases multiple AI agents using the complete official A2A (agent-to-agent) Python SDK patterns from google-a2a/a2a-samples.
 The agents use the Strands Agents Python SDK for their LLM implementation, fully integrated with the official A2A SDK patterns.
 This project features a unified a2a-client with multiple modes of operation, including web-based UI, voice interaction capabilities, and comprehensive testing.(#212)

+**strands-agents-semantic-summarizing-conversation-manager**

+[strands-agents-semantic-summarizing-conversation-manager](https://aws-oss.beachgeek.co.uk/4mf) this repo from my good friend **Danilo Poccia** provides a demonstration of a conversation management system for Strands Agents that combines summarisation with exact message recall using semantic search.
+As a prototype, this system demonstrates the core concepts but would benefit from additional hardening, testing, and optimization before production use. (#216)

 **strands-agent-on-lambda**